 Students will take classes with NYU Steinhardt faculty that introduces them to the variety of ways that technology shapes our everyday lives.
 From smart phones and mobile apps to the Internet of Things, surveillance technology to artificial intelligence, social media and more - students will grapple with the ways that new technologies are designed get produced, for what purposes, and how they both extend and constrain how we live and live with others in a global society.
 Students will also be introduced to, and engage with a wide variety of professionals designing and using new technologies in careers as diverse as marketing, education, healthcare, media, music & the arts, and government.

-Creativity in Engineering, Science and Technology (CrEST) teaches middle school students about circuitry, electronics, design, 3D printing and mechanical systems and how to use skills and knowledge in these areas to create interactive devices.
+Creativity in Engineering, Science and Technology (CrEST) teaches students about circuitry, electronics, design, 3D printing and mechanical systems and how to use skills and knowledge in these areas to create interactive devices.
 This week long workshop will cover themes like 3D modelling software, microcontroller programming, basic electronics, and connecting devices to the internet to transmit data and control other devices (the "Internet of Things").
 CrEST is taught by Engineering school graduate/undergraduate students alongside New York City high school students who have been trained in these fields through a 60 hour weekend course on the School of Engineering campus.

 Angela M. Ellis